aptitude-dm/aptitude/_pages/about.md

 toc: true
 ---

+## Contact

+If you would like to talk to us about your needs, or if you need any more information please contact us at <info@aptitude.biz>.

 ## History

-Aptitude Business Consulting was founded in 2015 by Dan Markou to provide a competetively priced package of services including [Project Management](/docs/projects/), [Business Analysis](/docs/analysis) and [Technical Authoring](/docs/authoring).
+Aptitude Business Consulting was founded in 2015 by [Dan Markou](https://www.linkedin.com/in/dan-markou-aptitude/) to provide a competitively priced package of services including [Project Management](/docs/projects/), [Business Analysis](/docs/analysis) and [Technical Authoring](/docs/authoring).
 We have built a proven track record of leading, and supporting, project teams through to successful delivery for a variety of large multinational organizations.
 Aptitude brings strong commercial awareness with ability to identify and develop new business opportunities whilst effectively managing risk.
-Our inherent ability to connect and communicate at all organizational levels and between both technical and non-technical stakeholders provides you with a reliable partner to deliver a solution for your needs.
+Our inherent ability to communicate at all organizational levels and understand the needs of both technical and non-technical stakeholders, provides you with a reliable partner to deliver a solution for your needs.
 {: style="text-align: justify;"}

 ## Vision